svyotov/aws-modernization-workshop/modules/containerize-application/readme.md

 **Note:** If you are running this tutorial locally instead of Cloud9 you can now use [http://localhost:8080](http://localhost:8080) to preview your application.

-**Note:** (do not run here) If you would like you could bring everything together up using `docker-compose up` and then when done tear down the components using `docker-compose down`.
+**Note:** If you would like you could bring everything together up using `docker-compose up` and then when done tear down the components using `docker-compose down`.

 ## Other languages